Values Clarification - Why Is It Important?

 A few years ago, my own personal experience of a deterioration in my mental health is what drove me to return to studying psychology and, ultimately, train as a practitioner in the profession.

-Values clarification is one of the first key subjects when studying psychological approaches that really resonated with me, so I want to share this excerpt from my upcoming book, 'Tyrannic Bosses and How to Survive Them':
+Values clarification is one of the first key subjects when studying psychological approaches that really resonated with me, so I want to share this passage from my upcoming book, 'Tyrannic Bosses and How to Survive Them':

 "If you’ve not undergone any kind of talking therapy previously, you may find it unlikely that a few questions that you ask of yourself could give you any real clarity, but I would encourage you to give it a go before writing it off.